SichangHe/CS402/HW/HW1.md

 (i) [true or false] The solution found by A* tree search with h2 is guaranteed to be an optimal solution.

+False. h2 is not necessarily admissible.

 (ii) [true or false] The solution found by A* tree search with h2 is guaranteed to have a cost at most twice as much as the optimal path.

+True.
+Proof by induction.

 (iii) [true or false] The solution found by A* graph search with h2 is guaranteed to be an optimal solution.

+False. h2 is not necessarily admissible, not to mention consistent.

 ### (c\)